About

 Susan Parker

 Susan is a qualified secondary school teacher with 17 years’ teaching experience and taught Modern Foreign Languages at Les Quennevais School before becoming Head of Business Studies at Beaulieu Convent School.
-Susan is delighted to have joined the Jèrriais Teaching Service and strongly believes in the importance of teaching the language and promoting this aspect of Jersey's heritage and culture.
+Susan is delighted to work with the Jèrriais Teaching Service and strongly believes in the importance of teaching the language and promoting this aspect of Jersey's heritage and culture.

 Teachers

-Jèrriais, Jersey's own language, is rich and vibrant and it's accessible to everyone.
-Learning our language can open doors and helps you to understand more about the place that we all call 'home'.
+Jèrriais, Jersey's own language, is rich and vibrant and is accessible to everyone.
+Learning our language can open doors and help you to understand more about the place that we all call 'home'.
 Why not join us and catch the wave yourself?

 Did you know?